goby.garden

 the current dilemma is an empty selection is showing up for

-in the class retrieval SQL query, causing a syntax error.
-Iāve isolated the problem to be that in the sandbox file, Iām attempting to create a relation property without specifying targets, although the property implicitly has some targets, just based on the junctions Iām declaring in the sameaction_edit_class_schema
+FROMin the class retrieval SQL query, causing a syntax error.
+Iāve isolated the problem to be that in the sandbox file, Iām attempting to create a relation property without specifying targets, although the property implicitly has some targets, just based on the junctions Iām declaring in the sameaction_edit_class_schemacall.
+So there are a few dimensions here:I want to figure out why my type definitions for the input to that function arenāt flagging that there should be

-for properties being createdI need an approach to relation props that do not have any targets.
+relation_targetsfor properties being createdI need an approach to relation props that do not have any targets.
 I donāt necessarily want to allow someone to create them manually, but if all the targeted classes gets deleted, I need a way of handling that which does not break things.
 Here is my inclination:

 In the interface, warn you if your changes will result in a relation property without any targets.
 Allow them to do it though, because I know it would be annoying to have to go through editing every property which depends on a class before deleting the class itself.